Promoting Supply Chain CSR

 The survey is carried out separately at each factory that makes products for Sharp.
 Survey scorecards are given to participating suppliers and those with low-scoring areas are asked to submit corrective action plans.
 Through such post-survey communication with suppliers, Sharp is continuously working to improve CSR across the supply chain.

 Through such ongoing efforts, Sharp has found that across its supply chain there are no serious problems such as forced labor or child labor.
-In the unlikely event that such a problem did arise, we would immediately take the necessary corrective and relief measures.
-This would be done as outlined in our contracts with suppliers.
+If, through our continuing due diligence, it was determined that a human rights violation did occur, we would immediately enter into discussions with the supplier in question based on the supplier contract, and take the necessary corrective and relief measures.
 If no remediation is expected, we will take strict measures, such as suspending transactions.

 Sharp will continue to step up its efforts in response to trends in international human rights due diligence as it fulfills its corporate social responsibility in every facet of the supply chain.